skygenesisenterprise/aether-wallet/.github/COMMERCIAL.md

-# Commercial Use of Aether Mail
+# Commercial Use of Aether Wallet

-Aether Mail is released under the [GNU Affero General Public License v3.0 (AGPLv3)](https://www.gnu.org/licenses/agpl-3.0.html).
+Aether Wallet is released under the [Apache 2.0 Licence](https://apache.org).

 ## ✅ What You Can Do